symsoft/ecc-api-guide/README.md

-# ecc-api-guide
+# ECC API User Guide

-ECC API User Guide
+Welcome to the ECC API.
+This book is here to help you getting started.